 In third grade, students begin to experience the French language and Francophone cultures through food-related vocabulary, songs and cooking.
 While the majority of experiences are with listening and speaking in the target language, some familiarity with written language and conventions is also introduced.
 Vocabulary is tied to traditional recipes of French-speaking countries like France, Sénégal, Haiti, and the Canadian Province of Québec.
 Lessons continually refer back to travel and the importance of geography and climate on each country's culture.
-This allows for relevant connections to the class theme of Marco Polo's travels.
-Students build their knowledge of French and world cultures through food, music, games, art, and simulated conversations.
+This allows for relevant connections to the class theme of travel along the Silk Routes.
+Students build their knowledge of French and world cultures through food, music, games and art.
 They learn several food-related terms (ingredients, utensils and actions), how to introduce themselves, and discuss their food preferences.